 Removal of existing onshore structures is out of scope of the CCCW Fund and is not eligible.
 However, debris in the marine coastal zone that is associated with an existing onshore structure and encountered as part of a broader marine shoreline clean-up project will be considered eligible and will be subject to the merit-based review process.

 The Ministry recognizes that these structures pose significant risks and are present along BC's coast, however, large floating structures are currently out of scope for the CCCW Fund.

 Does the approval of my EOI mean my project has been approved?

-No. Approval of EOI simply means that you can submit your Full Proposal for review prior to the deadline of May 26th.
+No. Approval of EOI simply means that you can submit your Full Proposal for review prior to the deadline.
 Please submit your EOI as soon as possible to have more time to put together your Full Proposal.
 Until an official approval letter is sent from the program team, the project cannot be considered as approved.

 If my project is approved for this round, do I automatically qualify for the next round of applications?